beyond-the-library/beyond-the-library.github.io/index.md

 Currently, there is no dedicated website for study spots for UH students!
 Well that was the case until now.
 Beyond the Library is a web application for UH students to discover and share study spots both on the UH campus grounds and the surrounding areas.
-This is to encourage UH students to got **beyond the library** when it comes to sitting down and studying (hence the name).
+This is to encourage UH students to go **beyond the library** when it comes to sitting down and studying (hence the name).

 ### Special Sauce